zannloo/tp/docs/UserGuide.md

 **ProfBook's graphical user interface(GUI)** presents crucial information through visuals.
-However, please note that ProfBook utilizes a Command Line Interface (CLI) approach, limiting the interactions with the graphical components to scrolling via scrollbars.
+However, please note that ProfBook utilizes a Command Line Interface (CLI) approach, limiting the interactions with the graphical components to mainly scrolling via scrollbars.

 Upon launching ProfBook, you will see the root directory as illustrated below.
 ![Ui](images/rootdirectoryimage.png){width=1600 height=900}